Garlic, it has a ton of vitamins and makes dinner taste 100x better. What’s not to love?

 Whether you’re growing garlic in the garden or in pots, good soil is key.
 In the garden, dig in rich organic materials such as well-rotted manure (or sheep pellets), seaweed and compost.
 Garlic is a heavy feeder so your soil needs to be bursting with goodness.
 Avoid planting your garlic in a space where a heavy feeder has just been.

 Planting your garlic in autumn before the cold of winter means the cloves will establish strong roots.
 The coldness of the coming winter then puts the garlic into a dormant state and it’s this cold period that actually stimulates the individual bulb formation.

 The kind of garlic you choose is important too.
 Go for organic bulbs so you know they haven’t been sprayed with chemicals that could deter their growing and be bad for your health.
 Buying seed garlic from a garden centre is always a safe bet, though I did source my first lot from my local organic store.
-From then on I saved the biggest cloves from my own bulbs to replant for the years after that.

 When planting, make sure to break the bulb up into individual cloves.
 Each clove will grow into its own full bulb.
 You want to choose the biggest, fattest cloves as they will grow into the biggest bulbs.